DrPurpleNova/DreamLog/README.md

 ## Requirements

-- Python 3.10 or higher
+- **Python 3.12** (intended version)
+  The application is developed and tested using Python 3.12.
+While it may work on other versions (e.g., 3.10 or 3.13), full compatibility is not guaranteed.
 - Python Libraries:
   - `tkinter`
   - `pandas`